Developing and sustaining a child’s self esteem is very important.

 • Praise the student for asking for help.

-• When you ask a question, give the student ‘thinking time’ (processing time)
+• Give the student ‘thinking time’ (processing time)

 • Praise effort

-• Draw attention to the aspects of their guess that are correct and help to focus on what the student does know.
+• Draw attention to the aspects of student answers that are correct and help to focus on what the student does know.

-• ‘Errors’ can be seen as hypotheses that lead to learning rather than failure
+• See mistakes as hypotheses that lead to learning rather than failure

 • Give information in small chunks